E-RIHS/controlled-lists/README.md

 # E-RIHS Controlled List Links

 [E-RIHS (European Research Infrastructure for Heritage Science)](https://www.e-rihs.eu/), is an initiative that supports the research, conservation, and management of cultural heritage through advanced scientific resources and methodologies, fostering collaboration among European institutions and enhancing knowledge and preservation of heritage assets. **E-RIHS** will provide access to distributed research facilities, archives and data to advance heritage science.
 The [E-RIHS Knowledgebase](https://data.e-rihs.io), based on the [Cordra system](https://www.cordra.org/), capturing the key metadata describing details of the services offered under **E-RIHS** and the research work carried out through and related to these services is being developed.
 A key component of this work is the use of shared terms and descriptions to describe tag and group the stored information.
-All of these shared terms are being gathered togather within the [E-RIHS Vocabulary Server](http://vocab.e-rihs.io), based on the [OpenTheso System](https://opentheso.hypotheses.org/).
+All of these shared terms are being gathered together within the [E-RIHS Vocabulary Server](http://vocab.e-rihs.io), based on the [OpenTheso System](https://opentheso.hypotheses.org/).

 The software presented within this repository has been put together to simplify and reformat the data that can be pulled from the [E-RIHS Vocabulary Server API](https://vocab.e-rihs.io/openapi/doc/) so that it can be easily integrated into the various schema documents used to defined all of the entities modeled with the **E-RIHS Knowledgebase**, details of these schema can also be found within the [E-RIHS Schema GitHub repository](https://github.com/E-RIHS/schema)